Winter Break Resources

 Tips for a Happy Holiday for LGBTQ People and Their Friends!

-Tips for those who are friends or family members of LGBTQ people!
+How to Ally for the Holidays - tips for those friends or family members of LGBTQ people!

 Need some simple things to relieve holiday stress?
 Need a distraction?
 Bored?
 When Facebook and Twitter loose their charm on about day 3 of break, try these fun sites: